-Rare emerging disease claims Texas girl’s legApril 17th, 2012 in Diseases, Conditions, Syndromes /
+Rare emerging disease claims Texas girl’s legApril 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A 14-year-old Texas girl was finally cured of an oft-fatal emerging disease when doctors amputated her lower leg, where the infection arose, after various antimicrobials proved ineffective.
 The culprit was Pythium insidiosum, a fungus-like microbe which rarely causes disease in humans and then primarily in Thailand.
 The case clearly highlights the need for clinicians to have the best support possible from the clinical microbiology lab, says Don Murphey of Cook Childrens Medical Center, who served as attending physician during the case.
 The case report is published in the April Journal of Clinical Microbiology.